Educational child care, tutoring

 Health & Safety

-We hope students have a wonderful experience at Adventure Academy and love exploring our educational themes.
-We plan the daily routine and environment for each child’s success and with regard to health and safety.
+Parents and students report loving the programs and love the theme based learning adventures.
+Daily routines and environments are prepared for each child’s success and with regard to health and safety.
 We have an open door policy (for parents/guardians) and you are welcome to call/text to check on the status of your child. *Please refer above for information regarding our sick care/illness policy*

 In the event of an emergency we will contact parents as soon as possible.
 Children will practice emergency drills for accidents, fire, tornado, earth-quake and lock-downs.
 THERE ARE NO FIREARMS ALLOWED ON SITE.
 If your home has firearms please take precautions to make sure your child(ren) can not access them.
 To keep our environment safe please do not allow your child to even bring a toy gun / water gun on the premises.
 Discuss safety guidelines and behaviors with your child(ren).
 If your child’s behavior threatens the safety of themselves, others or our environment – arrangements will have to be made for the child to attend a different program.